Fourth Officer Joseph Boxhall

 (Click to enlarge)

 After his return from the war, Boxhall married Marjory Beddells, daughter of a Yorkshire industrialist, on 25 March 1919 in St Andrew's Church near her home in Sharrow, Sheffield.
-Majory was born on the 24th June 1882 in Sheffield, Yorkshire.
-The marriage was apparently a happy one, although the couple were childless (She later died Sep 1972 in Bournemouth, Hampshire, England)
+Majory was born on the 24th June 1882 in Sheffield, Yorkshire (although the 1939 Register lists her birth year as 1883).
+The marriage was apparently a happy one, although the couple were childless.
+She later died Sep 1972 in Bournemouth, Hampshire, England.

 Titanic author and researcher Inger Sheil provided an insight into the marriage and a previous engagement: